Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling: Augmented Training with Synthetic Data

 \section{Augmented Training with Synthetic Data}

+\paragraph{Virtual Try-On Task Definition} Let $(x_0,C)$ be the (human image, product-view of worn garment) pair in virtual try-on training.
+We will refer to $(x_0, C)$ as paired data.
+Let $\bar{x}_0$ be a masked version of $x_0$ in which the worn garment corresponding to $C$ is masked out.
+We can then set up a learning task in which we aim to fit the following function: $F(\bar{x}_0, C, \phi; \theta) \to x_0$, where $\phi$ corresponds to other conditionals such as pose representations from DensePose \citep{guler2018densepose}.

-Acquiring high-quality pairs $(x_0, C)$ at scale is challenging due to copyright and brand protection.
-On the other hand, acquiring images of just humans ($x_0$) at scale is considerably more feasible \citep{deepfashion,sshq,upt,unihuman}.
-This observation motivates our proposal of the human-to-garment task to extract a synthetic canonical view image $\hat{C}$ from $x_0$.
+Acquiring high-quality pairs $(x_0, C)$ at scale is challenging due to copyright and brand protection, but acquiring images of just humans ($x_0$) at scale is considerably more feasible \citep{deepfashion,sshq,upt,unihuman}.
+This observation motivates proposed human-to-garment process to extract a synthetic canonical view image $\hat{C}$ from $x_0$.
 We can then augment our virtual try-on training with $(x_0, \hat{C})$ pair, requiring only single human images.
-In the following, we explain the architecture of our human-to-garment model in Sec. \ref{sec:h2g}, how we use it to construct the synthetic dataset in Sec. \ref{sec:gen_data}, and how the synthetic data is used to augment the virtual try-on training in Sec. \ref{sec:vtontraining}.
+In the following, \cref{sec:h2g} explains the architecture of our human-to-garment model, \cref{sec:gen_data} discusses how we use this model to construct the synthetic dataset, and \cref{sec:vtontraining} describes how the synthetic data is used to augment the virtual try-on training.